 in the front, a small lighted stage in the back and a huge outdoor garden.

 Scenic whitewater raft, tube and inflatable canoe trips on the Guadalupe and Comal Rivers.
-Early in the morning, late in the afternoon or all day.
+Guides available upon request.
+Floats start early in the morning, late in the afternoon or all day.

-The Grapevine offers a variety of wines for complimentary tastings every day.
-They carry New World wines and one of the largest
+The Grapevine carries New World wines and one of the largest

 The Barn Pottery work studio and gallery is